janakjoban/BaseHealthWebsite/_posts/articles/2017-12-07-basehealth-uncovers-the-invisible-patient-at-health-2-0.md

 categories:
 - news
 ---
-# **BaseHealth Uncovers the “Invisible Patient” at Health 2.0**

-Tamara StClaire named Chief Operating Officer and Dr. Nick van Terheyden to serve as Chief Medical Officer

-**Santa Clara, California: Oct.
-2, 2017** - [BaseHealth](http://www.basehealth.com/), the creator of the first predictive, evidence-based, and data-driven population health management solution, will demonstrate its analytic platform and highlight the concept of the [#InvisiblePatient](https://twitter.com/hashtag/InvisiblePatient?src=hash) at the [11th Annual Health 2.0 Fall Conference](http://health2con.com/) taking place this week in Santa Clara, Calif.
+[BaseHealth](http://www.basehealth.com/), the creator of the first predictive, evidence-based, and data-driven population health management solution, will demonstrate its analytic platform and highlight the concept of the [#InvisiblePatient](https://twitter.com/hashtag/InvisiblePatient?src=hash) at the [11th Annual Health 2.0 Fall Conference](http://health2con.com/) taking place this week in Santa Clara, Calif.

 The company also announced the appointments of Tamara StClaire ([@drstclaire](https://twitter.com/drstclaire)) as Chief Operating Officer and Dr. Nick van Terheyden ([@drnic1](https://twitter.com/drnic1)) as Chief Medical Officer.
 These strategic additions to the executive team build on recent momentum at the company.